jwhittaker/chzbot/notes/rpi_setup.md

 I left the window open to run arp again after the Pi booted.

 Or check your router's web UI config.
-Because I did both ethernet and Wifi to write this, my router shows `raspberrypi` host IPs for both LAN and Wifi in the client table.
+(Usually the 192.168.0.1 login screen from your web browser) Your router config portal should show a `raspberrypi` host and its IP under `DHCP client leases table` or some labeling to that effect.

 There are also tools like `nmap` and `Angry IP Scanner` to scan your subnet.
 But at this point if you're not seeing any new IPs then it is probably the Pi that's unable to connect.
-You might need to double check `boot.txt` with your Wifi settings or follow the steps of connecting a keyboard and monitor (section **Attach Peripherals**).
+You might need to double check the `boot.txt` with your Wifi settings or follow the steps of connecting a keyboard and monitor (section **Attach Peripherals**).
+The `boot.txt` file may have cleaned itself up this point if you go back to check it.

-### Still No IP?
+### Troubleshooting: Still No IP?

-With all of the peripherals connected, physically at the Pi login prompt you will have:
+With all of the peripherals connected as per the **Attaching Peripherals** section, physically sitting at the Pi monitor you will have the login prompt:

 **Login as:** `pi`